Experience a dynamic new space at PEM

-- Enhanced ability to connect members of the public to your ideas and projects
+- Connect the public to your ideas and projects

-- Experiment with adapting your project for a range of different audiences, formats and scales
+- Potential to adapt content for a range of different program formats and scales

 - Introduction to and/or deeper understanding of the maker movement, strategies for innovative thinking, and the creative process

 - Exposure to an interesting maker who can provide insight into processes of innovation and creativity

 - Pursue individual creative expression related to the broad project focus

 - Increase ability to find and solve problems

 - Experience developing an individual creative vision and identifying/acquiring tools to execute that vision